EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 . appreciating ourselves, we're desperate to be noticed and made to feel special by someone else.
 We'll do what we can to impress them, and try to be who we think they want us to be

-. seeking a sense of purpose from within, we focus our attention on whoever we like—when we’re going to see them, what they think of us, the ways we contort to make them like us
+. seeking a sense of purpose from within, we focus our attention on whoever we like.
+We're thinking about when we’re going to see them, and what they think of us, and the ways we can contort ourselves to make them like us

 WHEN I LIKE SOMEONE, ARE MY BEHAVIOR & INSECURITY RELATED?